Jordan094/mixify/README.md

 * All of the above buttons will allow the user to complete their respective functions.
 As previously mentioned, the edit button will only work if the current user matches the user who submitted the recipe.
 * The delete button works slightly different as it works if the current user matches the user who submitted the recipe and also will work if the username is Admin.
 An account that I have created to remove any content that may be submitted which is not suitable.
+* When the favourite button is pressed the user will be given the message "Recipe added to favorites successfully." the user will then be directed to the My Favourites page.

+[Screenshots]

+### My Favourites page:
+* This user is almost a mirror image of the my recipes page.
+This page shows the user previews of all the recipes that have been favourited by that user only in a card format.
+Unlike the my recipes page, the user is only able to view the main recipe they are unable to see the buttons for edit and delete.
+If a user removes a recipe from their favourites it will no longer display on this page.

+[Screenshots]

+## Features

+### Under 18 sign up prevention.

+* When a user completes the sign up form if they have input a date of birth that would make them under the age of 18 a Javascript alert will pop up stating "You must be 18 or older to sign up."
+They will be unable to create an account if the date of birth is not equal to or greater than 18 years old.

+[Screenshots]

+### User alert messages.

+* Users will be shown alerts on the top of the page below the nav bar when completing certain actions on the site.
+The alerts are as follows:

+* If username is already in use alert user.

+[Screenshots]

+* When users signs up alert user.

+[Screenshots]

+* When user signs in alert user.

+[Screenshots]

+* If recipe name already in user alert user.

+[Screenshots]

+* If recipe is submitted alert user.

+[Screenshots]

+* If recipe is edited alert user.

+[Screenshots]

+* If recipe is deleted alert user.

+[Screenshots]

+* If recipe is added to favourites alert user.

+[Screenshots]

+* If recipe is removed from favourites alert user.

+[Screenshots]